tmtsoftware/esw/docs/src/main/technical/testing-philosophy.md

 As seen in code above, the following actions are performed:

-- Iterate over all the types of models in `EswData.services.data`, which includes *models* for Akka, *HTTP request models* and
+- Iterate over all the types of models in `EswData.services.data`, which includes *models* for Pekko, *HTTP request models* and
   *websocket request models*,  and call the `validate` method for each of them.
 - The `validate` method iterates over all the models of each type and calls the `RoundTrip.roundTrip` method for each of them with both `CBOR` and `JSON` format.